Stuycs-K/final-project-3-jianz-wangi/WORKLOG.md

 ### 5/19/23

-Continued working on presentation- history section
+Continued working on presentation- history

 ### 5/22/23

 Continued working on presentation- how it works

 ### 5/23/23
+Continued working on presentation

+### 5/24/23
+Continued working on presentation

+### 5/25/23
 Continued working on presentation